mavericzz/german-horse-racing/notebooks/analysis_benter_methods.md

 Web-scraped data and a conditional logistic regression model will be leveraged to estimate the probability of each horse winning a race.
+The predictors in the model will be automatically selected by identifying the set of potential predictors which minimizes the Akaike Information Criterion on the training dataset.
 The aim is to identify potential market inefficiencies and to assess the effectiveness of Benter’s approach in the context of German horse racing.

 ``` r
 library(data.table)